Stars (professional wrestling): Under Mayu Iwatani's leadership (2018–2025)

 First leader of the stable, Mayu Iwatani.

 They had their first match as an official stable on April 21, 2018, at Stardom Rebirth, where Mayu Iwatani, Saki Kashima & Starlight Kid teamed up to defeat Queen's Quest (AZM, Konami and Momo Watanabe) in a six-man tag team match.
 On June 3, Iwatani and Kashima won the Goddesses of Stardom Championship by defeating Oedo Tai (Hana Kimura and Kagetsu).
 On September 30, Iwatani, Kashima, and Nakano won the Artist of Stardom Championship by defeating J.A.N.
 (Jungle Kyona, Kaori Yoneyama and Natsuko Tora).
 Later that evening, Iwatani and Kashima lost the Goddesses of Stardom Championship to J.A.N.
 (Jungle Kyona and Natsuko Tora).
 On December 15, Iwatani tore her MCL in a successful Artist of Stardom Championship defense against Queen's Quest (Konami, Momo Watanabe and Utami Hayashishita).
 Iwatani wrestled in one more match on December 16 before taking a one-month break to recover.

 In April 2019, Iwatani took another month long break to recover from her knee injury.
 Arisa Hoshiki won the Stardom Cinderella Tournament 2019 by defeating Konami in the finals on April 29.
 Saki Kashima and Tam Nakano fell short in the first rounds and Starlight Kid made it to the semi-finals.
 On May 16, Iwatani, Kashima and Nakano lost the Artist of Stardom Championship to Tokyo Cyber Squad (Hana Kimura, Jungle Kyona and Konami).
 Iwatani, Kashima and Nakano won the Artist of Stardom Championship back from Tokyo Cyber Squad on June 23, then lost it to Oedo Tai (Andras Miyagi, Kagetsu and Sumire Natsu) on July 20.

+The first logo of the stable used between 2020 and 2026.

 At Stardom Yokohama Cinderella 2020 on October 3, Tokyo Cyber Squad's Jungle Kyona and Konami fell short to Oedo Tai's Natsuko Tora and Saki Kashima in a Loser unit must disband match.
 After the match, the broken Cyber Squad's Kyona, Death Yama-san, Rina and Ruaka were invited to join Stars which they all accepted.
 At Stardom Sendai Cinderella 2020 on November 15, Mayu Iwatani dropped the World of Stardom Championship to Utami Hayashishita.

 On October 25, 2020, following Tam Nakano's pairing with a debuting Mina Shirakawa into the 2020 edition of the Goddesses of Stardom Tag League, Mayu Iwatani officially announced Shirakawa as a full member of Stars.
 Nakano would name their tag team as "Cosmic Angels".
 On November 14, 2020, Unagi Sayaka from Tokyo Joshi Pro Wrestling debuted in Stardom and joined the sub-unit of Cosmic Angels.
 At Road to Osaka Dream Cinderella - Day 2 on December 16, 2020, Nakano, Shirakawa and Sayaka teamed up to defeat Oedo Tai's Bea Priestley, Natsuko Tora and Saki Kashima to win the Artist of Stardom Championship.
 On December 20, 2020, at Osaka Dream Cinderella, Nakano announced that she, Shirakawa and Sayaka were splitting from Stars to act as a separate stable.